Save PDF document programmatically

 You can save the created or manipulated PDF document to file system using Save method of Document class.
 When you do not provide the format type (options), then the document is saved in Aspose.PDF v.1.7 (*.pdf) format.

-public static void SaveDocument()
+private static void SaveDocument()

 {

-// make some manipation, i.g add new empty page
+// Make some manipation, i.g add new empty page

 }